-The sex-specific placental adaptations may represent a switch point that predisposes to disease in later life.an in depth meta-analysis of the existing literature showed a more pronounced effect size on female than on male vertebrates 6420).
+The aforementioned sex-specific placental adaptations may represent a switch point that predisposes females to disease in later life.
+Although antenatal stress can affect both sexes, an in depth meta-analysis of the existing literature showed a more pronounced effect size on female than on male vertebrates with regards to offspring’s postnatal glucocorticoid levels (64).
+Indeed, it has been proposed that antenatally stressed females are more prone to develop hypothalamic–pituitary–adrenal dysfunction as well as anxiety and depression compared with males, while males present stronger learning and memory deficits upon stress (20).
 Our stress paradigm affected health outcomes particularly in female mice, resulting in impaired lung development and increased severity of experimental asthma (25,50,72) as well as signs of atherosclerosis (27).
-66response3,20,22,69
+Prenatal stress in humans has been associated with the onset of asthma in girls (66), although studies considering other proxies for maternal stress also found that both girls and boys could be affected (33), or only boys (19).
+Hence, human studies and animal models indicate that the effect of prenatal stress may depend on the kind and timing of stressors, as well as species and outcomes analyzed, with compelling evidence supporting sexually dimorphic responses (e.g. reviewed by 3,20,22,69) and underscoring the relevance of the inclusion of sex as a critical variable to address the effects of prenatal stress.